 Figure 2-2.
 The projected increase in annual average daily maximum temperature (°F) for each climate division in Montana for the periods 2049-2069 and 2070-2099 for (A) stabilization (RCP4.5) and (B) upper-bound (RCP8.5) emission scenarios (Whitlock et al. 2017).

 Daily minimum and maximum temperatures also show a similar magnitude of increase in the coming decades.
 The number of frost-free days (days where the temperature does not reach 32oF) is projected to increase by 24-44 days, particularly in the western division.
 Extreme heat days (where the daily temperature exceeds 90oF) also increases in the model projections.
 In the stabilization scenario (RCP4.5), the western and north central climate divisions experience an additional five extreme-heat days, and the northeastern, southeastern, and south central divisions have an increase of 25 extreme heat days by mid century as compared to the base period (1971-2000).
 The upper-bound scenario (RCP8.5) elevates the number of days above 90oF days by mid century: 11 additional extreme heat days in the northwest and north central divisions and 33 additional extreme heat days in the northeastern, southeastern, and south central divisions.
 These numbers increase further by the end of the century, where the stabilization scenario indicates 9 to 29 additional days.
 The upper-bound emission scenario shows approximately 34 additional days exceeding 90oF in the northwestern, southwestern, and north central divisions and 54 additional extreme heat days in the south central, northeastern, and southeastern divisions.
-The significant increase in the number of extremely warm days in summer and the absence of cold days in winter by the end of the century is a significant projection in the MCA (Whitlock et al. 2017).
+The significant increase in the number of extremely warm days in summer and the reduction of cold days in winter by the end of the century is a significant projection in the MCA (Whitlock et al. 2017).